+91-63607 47973, +91 89719 11612 enquiry@gorukana.org

 IMPACT ON PARTICIPANTS

-• Increased Environmental Literacy: Participants gain a deeper knowledge of environmental science and conservation principles.
+• Increased Environmental Literacy: Participants develop a deeper understanding of ecosystems, biodiversity, and conservation principles.

-• Enhanced Connection with Nature: Hands-on activities and guided tours help participants develop a personal connection with the natural world.
+• Stronger Connection with Nature: Experiential learning activities encourage participants to develop a personal relationship with the natural environment.

-• Community Engagement: Building a community of like-minded individuals who support and participate in local environmental initiatives.
+• Community Engagement: The programme helps build a network of individuals and groups who actively participate in environmental awareness and conservation activities.

 LONG-TERM BENEFITS